Skip to main content

 Rewilding Innovation Fund

-This exciting fund – open to Rewilding Network members – fosters the scale and ambition of rewilding projects, enabling large-scale restoration of ecosystems.
+Awarded by Rewilding Britain, this exciting fund helps to foster the scale and ambition of rewilding projects, enabling large-scale restoration of ecosystems.

 West devon beaver site